CartoDB/documentation/app/content/react/guides/layers.md

 If you are working with the ([CartoLayer](https://deck.gl/docs/api-reference/carto/carto-layer)), you need to associate it with a data source.
 The source provides `data`, `type`, `connection`, and, optionally, `credentials` properties that are used by CARTO for deck.gl to retrieve the vector tiles.

-If you want to sync the layer with one or more widgets, you can only use CARTO for deck.gl layers because filters are applied through the source.
+In order to to link the layer with one or more widgets, the [`useCartoLayerProps`](#usecartolayerprops) hook adds a callback to process the data used for visualization when it arrives (when using viewport mode).
+This only works with the `CartoLayer` and layers compatible with this hook, like the `GeoJsonLayer`.

 Sources are usually created with the code generator.
 If you use `stores` as the name for your source, the code generator will create a new file named `storesSource.js` in the `src/data` folder with the following content: